-- Mount the detector properly inside the vacuum chamber. - Connect the detector power, data, trigger, and coolant lines inside and outside the vacuum chamber. - Connect the detector control unit and the detector data cables. - Make sure the standby button on the back of the detector is in its depressed state. - Make sure the detector is POWERED OFF by disconnecting the power supply outside the vacuum chamber. - Close the vacuum chamber and start to pump down. - Once the pressure inside the vacuum chamber is below 1 × 10-2 mbar set the temperature on the thermal stabilization unit to 17 °C and turn on the thermal stabilization unit (pumping down a warm detector prevents condensation issues). - After the thermal stabilization unit has reached the set value and the pressure inside the vacuum chamber is sufficiently low to meet the operating conditions, power up the detector.
+- Mount the detector properly inside the vacuum chamber. - Connect the detector power, data, trigger, and coolant lines inside and outside the vacuum chamber. - Connect the detector control unit and the detector data cables. - Make sure the standby button (b) on the back of the detector is pressed in. - Make sure the detector is POWERED OFF by DISCONNECTING THE POWER SUPPLY outside the vacuum chamber. - Close the vacuum chamber and start to pump down. - Once the pressure inside the vacuum chamber is below $1 \times 10^{-2}$ mbar set the temperature on the thermal stabilization unit to 17 °C and turn on the thermal stabilization unit (pumping down a warm detector prevents condensation issues).

+• After the thermal stabilization unit has reached the set value and the pressure inside the vacuum chamber is sufficiently low to meet the operating conditions, power up the detector.